pitill0/crux-arm-release/README.md

 optimization for your specific device

 ## What do I need to run crux-arm-release?
-You need a CRUX host and just two dependencies installed:
+You need a CRUX host running the last version (not the one we want to release) and this dependencies:
 - git: needed to get ports collections
-- texinfo: needed to build binutils documentation